Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Evaluation

 To evaluate the benefit of \schemename's GPU extension, we measure the achieved speedup against the CPU implementation, leveraging 16 threads.
-As shown in \autoref{fig:microbenchmarks}, all garbled layers, even the activation layers, achieve a speedup when evaluated on the GPU.
-Above a dimension of 512 inputs, the GPU implementation of the activation functions shows a significant speedup and accelerates the GC evaluation by a large factor.
-Our implementation of the activation functions is based on the approximated sign gadget.
+As shown in \autoref{fig:microbenchmarks}, all garbled layers, even the activation layers and the scaling layer, achieve a speedup when evaluated on the GPU.
+Starting with an input size of 256, our scaling layer can benefit from the GPU's parallelism and achieves a speedup of up to 6x for $2^{14}$ inputs.
+Above a dimension of 256 inputs, the GPU implementation of the activation functions shows a speedup-factor of 1.3 and 1.1 for the 100\% accurate ReLU respective sign activation functions.
+At $2^{14}$ inputs, the speedup grows to a factor of 5.8 respective 5.3, clearly outperforming the CPU implementation.
+Our implementation of the activation functions is based on the approximated $\operatorname{sign}$ gadget.
 For completeness, we also measured the speedup at a reduced precision.
 At 99\% precision, our GPU implementation can achieve a speedup of up to one order of magnitude.
-Since most of the computational effort in our garbled CNNs lies in the linear layers and we replaced max-pooling with strided convolutions compared to \gnn{}, the speedup we achieve in CNN inference due to lower precision is negligible.
+Since most of the computational effort in our garbled CNNs lies in the linear layers and we replaced max-pooling with strided convolutions compared to \gnnp{}, the speedup we achieve in CNN inference due to lower precision is negligible.
 In the following, our evaluation exclusively uses garbled activation functions with full precision.
-Nevertheless, the achieved speedup can make a difference if RAM-/GPU-Memory-Usage is a concern or in use cases in predictive modeling for logistic regression or small fully-connected neural networks.
+Nevertheless, the achieved speedup can make a difference if RAM-/GPU-Memory-Usage is a concern or in use cases in predictive modeling for logistic regression or small fully-connected ANNs.
 As expected, the garbled linear layers leverage the parallelism of the GPU best and achieve speedups of up to two orders of magnitude.